Chandanakumari/Intern-Projects/README.md

 The data is from the client ITC stores.
 This data includes online transactions of their market store on a daily basis.
 The data includes from months of 2022 and 2023.
 Market basket analysis is a data mining technique used by retailers to increase sales by better understanding customer purchasing patterns.
-It involves analyzing large data sets, such as purchase history, to reveal product groupings, as well as products that are likely to be purchased together..
+It involves analyzing large data sets, such as purchase history, to reveal product groupings, as well as products that are likely to be purchased together.